Institutional memory: Institutional knowledge

 Institutional knowledge is gained by organizations translating historical data into useful knowledge and wisdom.
 Memory depends upon the preservation of data and also the analytical skills necessary for its effective use within the organization.

 Religion is one of the significant institutional forces acting on the collective memory attributed to humanity.
 Alternatively, the evolution of ideas in Marxist theory is that the mechanism whereby knowledge and wisdom are passed down through the generations is subject to economic determinism.
 In all instances, social systems, cultures, and organizations have an interest in controlling and using institutional memories.

-Organizational structure determines the training requirements and expectations of behaviour associated with various roles.
-This is part of the implicit institutional knowledge.
-Progress to higher echelons requires assimilation of this, and when outsiders enter at a high level, effectiveness tends to deteriorate if this morale is unjustly ignored.